usds/SME-QA-Website/pages/phases/job-announcement/create-job-announcement.md

 Agencies using the SME-QA process can use a special, plain-language USAJOBS job opportunity announcement (JOA) template created for this assessment strategy.
 The template pre-populates many of the JOA posting requirements, including the required Legal and Regulatory Guidance section.
 To create your JOA, simply complete the unpopulated sections, as necessary.

 While you'll continue to use the occupational questionnaire to gather general biographical information about the applicant, you won't use the self-rated assessment portion of the questionnaire.
-Instead, the assessment you've documented in your assessment strategy serve as the examination.
+Instead, the assessment or assessments you've documented serve as the examination.

 ### 1. Title